top of page

 jeans + 2 layers of long sleeve shirts and a sweatshirt, close-toed shoes

-Bring a complete change of clothes, a towel for the shower, a garbage bag for muddy clothes, and medicine (inhaler, insulin, etc. If you have dietary restrictions please bring a snack.
+Bring a complete change of clothes, a towel for the shower, and a garbage bag for muddy clothes.

 Open 9 a.m. - 6 p.m.